Lu4nTa/LexiaQuest4/README.md

 ##  Versão final | Final version

-A versão executável do jogo está disponível na secção Releases deste repositório.
+A versão executável do jogo está disponível na secreção **Realeses** deste repositório.

-Para computador: Descarregue o ficheiro .exe, descompacte e jogue!
+**Para computador:** Descarregue o ficheiro `.exe`, descompacte e jogue!

-Para telemóvel (Android): Descarregue o ficheiro .apk, instale no seu dispositivo (permita a instalação de fontes desconhecidas se o sistema solicitar) e jogue com os controles táteis!
+**Para telemóvel (Android):** Descarregue o ficheiro `.apk`, instale no seu dispositivo (permita a instalação de fontes desconhecidas se o sistema solicitar) e jogue com os controlos táteis!

-The executable version of the game is available in the Releases section of this repository.
+The executable version of the game is available in the **Releases** section of this repository.

-For PC: Download the .exe file, extract and play!
+**For PC (Windows):** Download the `.exe` file, extract and play!

-For Mobile (Android): Download the .apk file, install it on your device (allow installation from unknown sources if prompted by the system) and play using the touchscreen controls!
+**For Mobile (Android):** Download the `.apk` file, install it on your device (allow installation from unknown sources if prompted by the system) and play using the touchscreen controls!

 ---

 ##  Autor | Author